Maine Medical Partners – Surgical Care Casco Bay

 To measure the amount of stomach acid flowing backwards (refluxing) into your esophagus.
 This will indicate whether you have an abnormal amount of reflux and will help determine whether your symptoms are due to that reflux.
 Most tests are 48 or 96 hours long.
 We occasionally do a 24-hour test using a slightly different technique.
 We will make it clear which test we are doing for you on the day of testing.

 The probe detects every time stomach acid enters your esophagus and records the acid level (pH) on a small data-recording box you will carry with you.
 The recording box has several buttons on it for you to push when you have heartburn or other symptoms, a meal, or during some other events.
 You will receive instructions before you go home, but ask the nurse before you leave if you aren’t completely clear about how to use the buttons.
 Once the data collection box is returned (to the Endoscopy Center for tests done at Maine Medical Center), the information is loaded into a computer for analysis, printed and sent to our office.
 This can take several weeks.

 Two techniques are available for this study

 1. Bravo 48-hour pH study: The endoscopist will attach a tiny acid-sensing transmitter to the lining of your lower esophagus using sedation and endoscopy.
 It will transmit data through your body using radio waves.
 The data recording box must stay within 3 feet of you the entire 48 hour study period, after which it will automatically shut off.
 Return the box as soon as you can.
 Maine Medical Center will provide you a mailing envelop if you live far away.
-This is the most common test and the one we use when we are doing your endoscopy at the same time.
+Do not take any acid suppression medication during the 48 hours.

 Importance of the exam